|About Us News Resources Login Become a member Help Search|

 He was right, but it was small comfort to her now.
 Lindóriel nodded and turned away again, closing the subject.
 The western sky had darkened ominously though it was only midday.
 The wind had grown in the treetops, seeming to herald an approaching storm.
 Yes, she thought bitterly; a thunderous drenching was just what she needed to suitably punctuate such a day.

 They rejoined the other two where they were standing near the trees, but Thranduil’s attention was bent upon the untimely disquiet brewing in the west.
-He stood unmoving against the stiffening wind, his hair and mantle blown about behind him like flame, caught in the whistling gusts that swept down from the hillsides.
+He stood unmoving against the stiffening wind, his hair and mantle blown about behind him like flame.
 Lindóriel also noticed that it did not smell like a storm.
 It was acrid and metallic.